While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Optimize Your Environment & Seal Your Indoor Growing Space

-Indoor growing spaces are perhaps even more vulnerable to springtail infestations, but the good news is that they are easier to control indoors.
+Indoor growing spaces are perhaps even more vulnerable to springtail infestations.
+The good news is that they are easier to control indoors.

 They love moist, humid conditions, which are common in houseplants, hydroponic grow rooms, grow tents, and grow rooms.

-Creating a sealed, sanitary growing environment is imperative to preventing not just springtails - but every type of common grow room pest or disease you can imagine.
+Creating sealed, sterile growing conditions is crucial to preventing not just springtails - but every type of common grow room pest or disease you can imagine.

 This involves managing temperature and humidity of course, but also providing ample airflow, and exchanging air by setting up a ventilation system.
 Learn more in our complete guide on grow room atmosphere and ventilation.